madetech/handbook/roles/sfia/software_engineer_2.md

 - Influencing a wider range of colleagues through sharing opinions and ideas in forums outside of their immediate deliveries
 - Expected to also seek opportunities to share opinions and ideas to peers within customer and partner organisations
-- Provides guidance and support to more junior members of the team in helping them identify what work to pick up "Able to iteratively deliver features of reasonable complexity, in known contexts
+- Provides guidance and support to more junior members of the team in helping them identify what work to pick up
+- Able to iteratively deliver features of reasonable complexity, in known contexts
 - Able to architect and deliver simple features in new contexts
 - Uses a range of techniques and best practices to build easy to maintain solutions
 - Has developed strong debugging skills, and can remediate issues both locally and in deployed environments